Skip to main content Skip to footer

 Judicial Conferences

-The Children’s Commission provides high-quality trainings and conferences that promote best practices to improve outcomes outcomes for children and families and establish and maintain a well-informed judiciary.
+The Children’s Commission provides high-quality trainings and conferences that promote best practices to improve outcomes for children, youth and families; establish and maintain a well-informed judiciary; and encourage judicial leadership both within the courtroom and in the broader child welfare and juvenile justice communities.
 Please see below for recent and upcoming judicial conferences hosted by the Children’s Commission.
 For questions regarding these judicial conferences, please email CCTraining@txcourts.gov.

-The 18th Annual Child Welfare Judges Conference was held on October 27-29, 2025.
+The 19th Annual Child Welfare Judges Conference will be held on October 26-28, 2026 in Georgetown, Texas.
 This 3-day statewide conference is hosted by the Children’s Commission in partnership with the Texas Center for the Judiciary.
 Designed for judges who devote a minimum of 15% of their docket to hearing civil child welfare cases, this conference attracts judges from across the state who handle child welfare cases, including district, county court-at-law, and associate judges; Child Protection Court judges; and appellate judges.

-The curriculum typically provides 13-15 hours of Continuing Judicial Education, a minimum of 4 hours of Family Violence Credits, and ethics hours.
+The curriculum typically provides approximately 15 hours of Continuing Judicial Education, a minimum of 4 hours of Family Violence Credits, and ethics hours.
 Speakers include members of the judiciary, OCA leadership, DFPS leadership, SSCC leadership, and persons with lived experience in the child welfare system.

 2025 Child Welfare Judges Conference